We asked financial experts where they have gone wrong – so you don’t have to.

 5. Selling a property too early

-Andy Gadd is kicking himself for a mistake he made almost 20 years ago.
+Andy Gadd is kicking himself for a mistake he made over 20 years ago.

 The head of research at Lighthouse Group was working in London in the late 1990s – and living in his own flat in Croydon – when he decided to move back to his home city of Bristol.